daishengdong/calltree.nvim/README.md

 # calltree.nvim

-Disclaimer: I straight-up copied much of the code in this plugin from [cscope_maps.nvim](https://github.com/dhananjaylatkar/cscope_maps.nvim), event this README.
+Disclaimer: I straight-up copied much of the code in this plugin from [cscope_maps.nvim](https://github.com/dhananjaylatkar/cscope_maps.nvim), even this README.
 I want to give credits to the author of cscope_maps.nvim for writing awesome code and thank him for using the MIT licence.

 Support the source insight style Reference Dependency Tree.